An Unexpected Visit

 - Do not use evidence out of context.

-- Do not use evidence from a biased source without acknowledging the source (for example, if you're writing about a Democratic presidential candidate and get your information from the Republican party headquarters, be sure to mention it).
+- Do not use evidence from a biased source without acknowledging the source.
+For example, if you’re writing about a Democratic presidential candidate and get your information from the Republican party headquarters, be sure to mention it.

 - Make sure all evidence is properly cited.

-An effective supporting details lesson plan should address the avoidance of evidence manipulation in writing.
+Make sure you address the avoidance of evidence manipulation in writing.

 1) Instruct students to take notes on the rules of evidence for writing (see page 1 of this article).

 2) Have students take out a rough draft they have been working on.

 3) Have them find five pieces of evidence they used to support their thesis statement.